ziyuez/ScreenX/README.md

 ## Troubleshooting and FAQs
 #### My ScreenX View Pane is failing to connect!
-If your ScreenX View Pane is displaying a connection error in the dialog box in the upper right corner, double check to ensure you have copied and saved the exact contents of the inv.xml file from your companion PC's ScreenX Share Pane folder.
+If your ScreenX View Pane is displaying a connection error in the dialog box in the upper right corner:
+- Double check to ensure you have copied and saved the exact contents of the inv.xml file from your companion PC's ScreenX Share Pane folder.
 You can alternatively paste the contents of the inv.xml file from the Share Pane into a messaging application in case the Mouse Without Borders shared clipboard is inoperable.
+- Open both PC's WiFi settings and ensure that they match.
+You should also verify that neither PC is connected to a VPN.

 #### I can only see part of my companion's shared application!
 The application that is being shared must be in the foreground on the sharer's screen.
 Ensure that no other app is open on top of the shared application.
 Additionally, we recommend setting up the shared application on the left half of the sharer's screen and the ScreenX View Pane on the right half of the screen.
 Due to variations in sizing and resolution on laptops and PCs, keeping your shared application on the left half of your screen will ensure that your ScreenX companion can see your actions at all times.